 Many integrative and functional medicine providers suggest that heartburn is actually caused by a lack of stomach acid.
 Acid is essential when is comes to keeping the valve at the end of the esophagus shut.
 When this valve stays shut during digestion, it keeps the acid in the stomach where it belongs and where it can do its job of helping with digestion and the absorption of key minerals.

 Hydrochloric acid (HCl), the type of acid in your stomach, is essential for your gut health.
 It helps break down everything you ingest, it keeps your stomach at the right pH for digestive enzymes to work, and it helps attack harmful bacteria that might get into your GI tract.

-Holisitc doctors theorize that stomach acid might actually help keep the valvue at the end of the esophagus opening and shutting properly.
+Holisitc doctors theorize that stomach acid might actually help keep the valve at the end of the esophagus opening and shutting properly.
 Therefore, a lack of stomach acid could cause the backflow and uncomfortable symptoms of reflux.

-Is apple cider vinegar a laxative?
+Is it a laxative?

 It’s the candida diet tonic